gicentre/elm-vega/docs/changeNotes.md

 - `maStrokeForeground` for overlaying group stroke over content (Vega 5.9).
 - `maStrokeOffset` for shifting group stroke and fill (Vega 5.9).
 - `mollweide` map projection (Vega 5.9).
+- `inLabels` for providing input element labels that may differ from their option values (Vega 5.9).

 ## Deprecations